deliriouspenguin/eerlijke-indeling-assets/Readme.md

 # Eerlijke indeling assets

-This repository contains the assets for the app Eerlijke verdeling.
+This repository contains the assets for the app Eerlijke indeling (https://eerlijke-indeling.nl/).
 These assets are not parts of the main repository, because some are incompatible with the GPL.

+The main repository can be found at: https://github.com/deliriouspenguin/eerlijke-indeling

 ## Atributions